ansible/vscode-ansible/docs/development/webview_guide.md

 ![webview in extension](media/webview-in-extension.png)

-The Webview API allows extensions to create fully customizable views within VS Code extension Webviews can be used to build complex user interfaces beyond what VS Code's native APIs support.
+The Webview API allows extensions to create fully customizable views within the VS Code extension.
+You can use Webviews to build complex user interfaces beyond  the capabilities of VS Code's native APIs .

 Think of a Webview as an iframe within VS Code that your extension controls.
 A Webview can render almost any HTML content in this frame and communicates with